damianhakert/damianhakert.github.io/source/handbook/index.html.md

 Potential problem 2: the video showed up as listed by default

-Go to [My live events on Youtube](https://www.youtube.com/my_live_events) and switch to the GitLab account on the top right (you need to be a manager of our Youtube channel).
+Go to [My live events on YouTube](https://www.youtube.com/my_live_events) and switch to the GitLab account on the top right (you need to be a manager of our YouTube channel).

 Go to => life streaming => events and create a new one with the attributes: